-Megan is a sociology doctoral candidate at Princeton University.
+Megan Kang is a sociology doctoral candidate at Princeton and incoming assistant professor at Johns Hopkins School of Government and Policy.
 Her research aims to make sense of gun availability, violence, and organized crime through ethnography and mixed methods.

 email me